Pttn/rieMiner/README.md

 For pooled mining, the number of primes "non consecutive tuples" are shown instead, and there is an estimation of how much RIC/day you are earning.
 If you want to compare the performance with fastrie, multiply the speeds by 4.096.
 The performance should be the same as fastrie's, as rieMiner uses the same algorithm.

 rieMiner will also notify if it found a k-tuple (k > 3) in solo mining or a share in pooled mining, and if the network found a new block.
-If it finds a block or a share, it will show the full submission and tell if it was accepted (solo mining only) or not.
-For solo mining, if the block was accepted, the reward will be generated and sent to a new random address which is included in your wallet (when using GetWork), or the one specified (for GetBlockTemplate).
+If it finds a block or a share, it will tell if the submission was accepted (solo mining only) or not.
+For solo mining, if the block was accepted, the reward will be generated for the address specified in the options.
 You can then spend it after 100 confirmations.

 ## Solo mining specific information